Kesha: Musical style and image

 Critics praised Warrior for its rock music influences, despite the album being deeply rooted in technopop.
 Applauding the album's rock sound, Rolling Stone called the album Kesha's rock manifesto.
-Rock icons The Flaming Lips, Iggy Pop, and Alice Cooper have collaborated with Kesha, endorsing her as a rock singer.
+Rock artists such as The Flaming Lips, Iggy Pop, and Alice Cooper have collaborated with Kesha, endorsing her as a rock singer.
 Cooper told Billboard, "I immediately looked at her and went, 'This girl is not a pop diva.
 She's a rock singer.'
 She would much rather be the female Robert Plant than the next Britney Spears."
+Kesha has stated that she wanted to pursue a more rock-oriented sound on this album but was prevented by her label.
 The A.V.
 Club said that Warrior proved Kesha a capable vocalist and songwriter.
 The Washington Post said that the album is "pure fun", opining that Kesha can write good hooks despite her sometimes vapid lyricism.

-Influences
+Her third album, Rainbow displayed a significant departure from the electro-pop sound from Kesha's previous two albums.
+While still primarily a pop album, it contained elements of glam rock, country pop, and pop rock.
+Its lyrical themes range from letting go of the past, finding forgiveness within oneself for past mistakes, self-worth, and female empowerment.

+For her fourth album, High Road, Kesha blended her party-girl image and her more optimistic and sentimental approach on her previous album to show more range.

+Gag Order saw her take a much darker approach, in both her music and lyrics.
+The album primarily drew from the art pop, experimental,psychedelic and electronic genres, while lyrically she dove deep into her negative emotions due to the lawsuit with Dr. Luke.

+Period (.) saw Kesha explore themes of liberation, identity, and creative independence.
+Musically, the album incorporates elements of pop, disco, and electronic music, reflecting a return to her earlier playful and experimental sound.